DiaghoProject/docs/src/development_guide/tests.md

 2- Write documentation

-3- Create unit and integration tests in parallel to the development
+3- Create units and integrations tests in parallel to the development

 4- When the development is over, launch tox to :

 - Check format and linters
 - Run tests

-5- Create automated functional tests with selenium
+5- Create automated functionals tests with selenium

 6- Code review